Kabarda horse: Uses

 The Kabarda horse has been bred for stony and mountainous terrain.
 The breed is usually fast and has good endurance.
 They are often used as a sport horse outside of Russia, and for the creation and improvement of other breeds, such as the Anglo-Kabarda, the Tersky, and native stock in Armenia, Azerbaijan and Georgia.
-Although they are mainly used as a saddle horse, they have work well in harness and as a pack horse.
+Although they are mainly used as a saddle horse, they work well in harness and as a pack horse.
 The mountain tribesmen of the Caucasus make hay on steep slopes by hitching Kabardas to horse-drawn mowers.